varvet/tolken/README.md

     Make changes and commits, consider squashing commits that doesn't add anything by themselves
     $ rubocop
     $ rspec
+    $ open coverage/index.html
+    If test coverage is missing address it or add a description to your PR why it is lacking.
-    Commit, if possible squash in original locations, changes required by rubocop and or failing tests
+    Commit, if possible squash in original locations, changes required by rubocop and or failing tests.
     $ git checkout master
     $ git pull --rebase
     $ git checkout my-feature-branch